IBM/pytorchpipe/README.md

   * ANKI (Machine Translation)

 Aside of providing batches of samples, the Problem class will automatically download the files associated with a given dataset (as long as the dataset is publicly available).
-The diversity of those problems proves the flexibility of the framework, we are working on incorporation of new ones into PTP.
+The diversity of those problems (and associated models) proves the flexibility of the framework, we are working on incorporation of new ones into PTP.

-**Model Zoo:**
+**Pipelines**
-What people typically define as _model_ in PTP is decomposed into components, with _Model_ being a defived class that contains trainable elements.
+What people typically define as a _model_ in PTP is framed as a _pipeline_, consisting of many inter-connected components, with one or more _Models_ containing trainable elements.
-Those components are loosely coupled and care only about the inputs they retrieve and outputs they produce.
+Those components are loosely coupled and care only about the _input streams_ they retrieve and _output streams_ they produce.
-The framework offers full flexibility and it is up to the programer to choose the _granularity_ of his/her components/models.
+The framework offers full flexibility and it is up to the programmer to choose the _granularity_ of his/her components/models/pipelines.
+Such a decomposition enables one to easily combine many components and models into pipelines, whereas the framework supports loading of pretrained models, freezing during training, saving them to checkpoints etc.

+**Model/Component Zoo:**
-However, PTP provides several ready to use, out of the box components, from ones of general usage to very specialized ones:
+PTP provides several ready to use, out of the box components, from ones of general usage to very specialized ones:

   * Feed Forward Network (Fully Connected layers with activation functions and dropout, variable number of hidden layers, general usage)
   * Torch Vision Wrapper (wrapping several models from Torch Vision, e.g. VGG-16, ResNet-50, ResNet-152, DenseNet-121, general usage)